This post may contain affiliate links. Please see our privacy policy for details.

 • Place into oven and bake until steak is browned and broccoli is just tender, about 16-18 minutes.

-• In a small saucepan over medium low heat, combine sesame oil, garlic, ginger, red pepper flakes, remaining 2 tablespoons soy sauce and remaining 2 tablespoons brown sugar.
+• In small saucepan over medium low heat, combine sesame oil, garlic, ginger, red pepper flakes, remaining 2 tablespoons soy sauce and remaining 2 tablespoons brown sugar.
 Bring to a boil; reduce heat and simmer, stirring constantly, until slightly thickened, about 2-3 minutes.

 • Serve steak and broccoli immediately with rice, drizzled with soy sauce mixture and garnished with green onions and sesame seeds, if desired.